Isostasy with Love: I Elastic equilibrium: Elastic isostasy

 In the loading basis, the constraint (\ref{MinStressCons1}) reads

 Minimizing the energy or the stress in the loading basis (Eq.~(\ref{ShearEnergyLoad})) under the constraint (\ref{MinStressCons2}) yields the loading ratio:

+where MSI stands for Minimum Stress Isostasy.
 The shape ratio can be computed by substituting the loading ratio into Eq.~(\ref{ShapeRatioLove}):

-where MSI stands for Minimum Stress Isostasy.
 The same result follows from minimizing the energy or the stress in the shape basis (Eq.~(\ref{ShearEnergyShape})) under the constraint (\ref{MinStressCons1}).
 If the shell is homogeneous and incompressible, the $\mu$-invariance of the shape ratio (as well as the other isostatic ratios) follows from the necessary conditions for ZDI $\mu$-invariance (see Appendix~\ref{AppendixFluidCrustLoadingRatio}).
-In all generality, the compensation ratio is computed by substituting Eq.~(\ref{zetaMING}) into Eq.~(\ref{CompensFactorLove}), but it is quicker to use Eq.~(\ref{FnSnRelation}) for an incompressible body with three homogeneous layers.
+In all generality, the compensation factor is computed by substituting Eq.~(\ref{zetaMING}) into Eq.~(\ref{CompensFactorLove}), but it is quicker to use Eq.~(\ref{FnSnRelation}) for an incompressible body with three homogeneous layers.

-\subsection{Fluid limit}
+\subsubsection{Fluid limit}

 Recall that $\mu$-invariance implies that isostatic ratios can be evaluated in the fluid limit.
 In addition, let us assume that the body is incompressible and has a homogeneous shell.
-In that case, the fluid loading ratio can be computed analytically by expressing the integrated stress (or energy) in terms of derivatives of Love numbers (Eqs.~(\ref{LoveDeriv1})-(\ref{LoveDeriv2}) and Appendix~\ref{MSIfluidlimit}).
-The result is
+The MSI fluid loading ratio can then be written as